CristianCiubancan/AltDragon/README.md

 - `pnpm build`: Build the project for development
 - `pnpm build:prod`: Build the project for production
-- `pnpm hot-reload`: Start the hot reload system
-- `pnpm deploy-plugins`: Deploy plugins to the resources directory
+- `pnpm deploy-plugins`: Deploy plugins to the resources directory and start the server
-- `pnpm dev`: Start the development server (Windows)
-- `pnpm dev:linux`: Start the development server (Linux)

 ## Core API